 If forex trading wasn’t complicated enough, you now have to worry about ensuring you’re complying with all tax regulations.
 On a positive note, the UK is very lenient when it comes to taxation on forex profits and the percentages are much kinder to traders here, than elsewhere.

 It’s first important to understand that there are various different ways you can trade forex, which greatly dictates how much tax you pay.
-There is either Spread betting or usual CFD trading.
-If you’ve never setup a spread bet account, assume that you’re trading CFD’s.
+There is either Spread bettingOpens in a new tab.

 Spread Betting – Is It Tax Free For Forex Traders?